 Think for a moment of a workplace that is completely interactive.
 Where could you see yourself wearing a HoloLens or taking out your phone to assist in an activity?
 I see huge potential.

-Onboarding and Exploration
+1. Onboarding and Exploration

 You could wander while the AR informs you of fun facts, safety procedures, and even simple things like where the bathrooms are.
-Or maybe it's a full blown scavenger hunt and you have to capture all 10 company logos that are placed strategically throughout the facilities.
+Or maybe it's a full blown scavenger hunt and you have to capture all ten company logos that are placed strategically throughout the facilities.
 Sign me up, please!

-Performance Support + Job Aids
+2. Performance Support and Job Aids

 Nearly all industries and companies benefit from performance support and job aids.
-Whether you work at a sandwich shop and you have a printed list of what belongs on every specialty sub or you fix cars and walk through countless procedures with various tools in one day, having the information you need right by your side is helpful, and AR takes that to the next level.
+Whether you work at a sandwich shop and you have a printed list of what belongs on every specialty sub or you fix cars and walk through countless procedures with various tools each day, having the information you need right by your side is helpful, and AR takes that to the next level.

 Get to know a new product with augmented reality.
-Let's say you are a medical device salesman and you're at the national sales meeting.
+Let's say you are a medical device salesman and you're at a national sales meeting.
 While at the meeting you're asked to wear augmented reality glasses while you go explore three new products, one being a hip implant.
 As you pick up the hip implant and manipulate it, the AR is calling out and informing you of everything you need to know to be an expert on the product.